AnimeThemes/animethemes-api-docs/docs/admin/dump/destroy/index.md

 # Dump Destroy Endpoint

-The dump destroy endpoint soft deletes a dump and returns the deleted dump resource.
+The dump destroy endpoint deletes a dump and returns a confirmation message.

-For example, the `/dump/1` endpoint will soft delete the dump of id '1' and return the deleted dump resource.
+For example, the `/dump/1` endpoint will delete the dump of id '1' and return a confirmation message.

 ## URL